mattcg/cjsDelivery/README.md

 ## Pragmas ##

-The pragma manager plugin is bundled with this package.
-Use it to include or exclude pieces of code from the final output.
+Use pragmas to include or exclude pieces of code from the final output.

 When passed to the `delivery` executable, the `-p` option will turn on the manager and any code contained between undefined pragmas will be 'compiled out'.